scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 As updates to the later roots of trust are automated, this process is in principle only required once.

 In addition, certificate verification requires that PKI components can mutually communicate and have coarsely synchronized time.

+The CP PKI enables the verification of signatures, e.g., on path-segment construction beacons (PCBs).
+It is built on top of a peculiar trust model, where entities are able to select their roots of trust.
+Overall, it constitutes the most independent and self-contained building block, as it could potentially be leveraged by SCION or other protocols.
-Overall, the PKI does not have dependencies on other SCION components.
+Overall, the PKI itself does not have significant dependencies on other SCION components.

 ### Relationship to Existing Protocols {#pki-related}
 The CP-PKI is based on certificates that follow the X.509v3 standard {{RFC5280}}.
 There are already several professional industry-grade implementations.